the-concierge/concierge/readme.md

 ## How do I set up a Concierge from scratch?

-### To control your local install of Docker on a Mac or Linux
+### To control your local install of Docker on Windows, Mac or Linux

 After starting the concierge:
 - Create a new `Host`